Community hub

 Case Summary

-World Vision, a charitable organization, is interested in developing a community platform for their High Net-Worth (HNW) prospects.
-This platform, the Community Hub, aims to provide resources on discipleship, identity, mental health, technology use, generosity, and financial stewardship.
+World Vision is developing a Community Hub for High Net-Worth (HNW) prospects, offering resources on discipleship, identity, mental health, technology, generosity, and financial stewardship.

 Problem Statement

-High Net-Worth (HNW) parents face challenges in raising children around wealth and managing their technology use.
-They need a community platform with resources on discipleship, identity, mental health, generosity, and financial stewardship to support their parenting.
+HNW parents face challenges in raising children around wealth and managing technology use.
+They need a community platform with resources on discipleship, identity, mental health, generosity, and financial stewardship for support.

 Overview